bariiss/cilium-homelab/README.md

 - **Talos OS v1.11.1**: Immutable, minimal, and secure Kubernetes distribution running on QEMU
 - **Cilium v1.18.1**: High-performance CNI with eBPF, kube-proxy replacement, and L2 announcements
 - **ingress-nginx**: Controller with LoadBalancer service using Cilium L2 announcer
-- **Router DHCP Integration**: Cluster nodes get IPs from your home router (10.5.0.x/24)
+- **Self-contained DHCP**: QEMU creates a vmnet network with DHCP on 10.5.0.0/24
-- **L2 Announcements**: ingress-nginx accessible at 10.5.0.100 on en5 interface
+- **L2 Announcements**: ingress-nginx accessible at 10.5.0.100 on the vmnet network
 - **Hubble**: Network observability platform with UI
 - **Metrics Server**: Resource usage metrics collection